hadipourh/CRAFT-Integral-Distinguisher/README.md

 https://sites.google.com/view/craftcipher/home

 # What this tool is used for?
-This repository contains two files called `main.py` and `craft.py`.
+This repository contains two main files called `main.py` and `craft.py`.
 The `craft.py` contains a python class named `Craft` which is used to convert the problem of searching integral distinguisher to an MILP problem.
 The `Craft` class has also a method called `Solve`, which is used to solve the obtained MILP model via Gurobi. the `main.py` shows how to use the `Craft` class to find an integral distinguisher for CRAFT.
 To run this tool, just run the following command: